Third Party Services

 The Federation Credentials Verification Service (FCVS) is operated by the Federation of State Medical Boards.
 FCVS stores primary source and verified documents related to a physician’s identity, medical education, postgraduate training and examination history that can be used for the application process.
 You may learn more about FCVS at https://www.fsmb.org/fcvs/.

 The Board does not mandate the use of FCVS and it is not a requirement for filing a Physician’s and Surgeon’s application or a Postgraduate Training License application.
 As part of the application, you may request FCVS to submit their Medical Professional Information Profile directly to the Board.
 The Board will review the information provided along with the application and determine the items that will be accepted from FCVS.
+The Board does not mandate the use of electronic signatures and is providing this information as a convenience to applicants.

 Electronic Portfolio of International Credentials (EPIC)